gmacon/hypothesis-mongoengine/README.rst

     def my_custom_strat(field):
         return strategies.sampled_from(field.enum)

-The fields are looked up in the registry by their names, so if you have a hierarchy of custom fields, you must register the leaf types.
+The fields are looked up in the registry by equality of the classes, so if you have a hierarchy of custom fields, you must register the leaf types.
 You can, however, stack the decorator several times if you need to::